-It makes sense.
 If your limiting beliefs about money (ex: “I don’t have enough!”
 “What if I lose it all?”
 “Why am I hemorrhaging money?”) result in feelings of anxiety, stress, and hopelessness, then of course money won’t be attracted to you.
 It’s a push energy instead of a pull energy.

-The reason socially-determined “rich people stay rich” is because that’s normal and expected.
+The reason socially-determined “rich people” stay “rich” is because that’s normal and expected.
 If you’ve always had money, why would you not continue to have it?
 Finances are not a point of stress and therefore it flows to and from affluent individuals as a tool.

 Martha offered an interesting perspective that I’ve since pondered and explored.
 She explained, fairly simply, that money is merely a symbol of value.
-I value certain consumables and products, therefore I give you a symbol of value in exchange for it, that you then give that to someone else for your own consumables and products.
+I value certain consumables and products, therefore I give you a symbol of value in exchange for it, and you then give that to someone else for your own consumables and products.